Azure/vm-scale-sets/preview/upgrade/autoosupgrade-doc.md

 ## How to configure auto-updates

-- Ensure automaticOSUpgrade property is set to true in the VMSS model definition.
+- Ensure the automaticOSUpgrade property is set to true in the VMSS model definition.

 ## Automatic OS Upgrade Policy

-A VM scale set can have instances spread across single or multiple Placement Groups.
-As described above, VMSS OS Upgrades executes following steps:
+Expanding on the description in the Application Health section, VMSS OS Upgrades executes following steps:

+1) If more than 20% of instances are Unhealthy, stop the upgrade, otherwise proceed.
-1) Identifies the batch of VM instances to upgrade, with a batch having maximum 20% of total instance count
+2) Identifies the next batch of VM instances to upgrade, with a batch having maximum 20% of total instance count
-2) If more than 20% of instances are UnHealthy, stop the upgrade, otherwise proceed.
-3) Upgrades the next batch of VM instances
+3) Upgrade the next batch of VM instances.
-4) If more than 20% of upgraded instances are UnHealthy, stop the upgrade, otherwise proceed.
+4) If more than 20% of upgraded instances are Unhealthy, stop the upgrade, otherwise proceed.
-5) If the customer has opted in for Application Health Probes, continue immediately to the next batch otherwise wait 30 min between batches.
+5) If the customer has opted in for Application Health Probes, continue immediately to the next batch, otherwise wait 30 min between batches.
-6) If there are remaining instances to upgrade, goto 2) for the next batch, else upgrade is complete
+6) If there are remaining instances to upgrade, goto 1) starting the upgrade for the next batch, else the upgrade is complete.

 VMSS OS Upgrade Engine checks for the overall VM instance health before upgrading every batch.
-While upgrading a batch, there may be other concurrent Planned or UnPlanned maintenance happening in Azure Datacenters that may impact availbility of your VMs.
+While upgrading a batch, there may be other concurrent Planned or Unplanned maintenance happening in Azure Datacenters that may impact availbility of your VMs.
 Hence, it is possible that temporarily more than 20% instances may be down.
 In such cases, at the end of current batch VMSS will stop the upgrade.

 ## VMSS Rolling Upgrades

-VMSS Automatic OS Upgrades, leverages a Rolling Upgrador Engine underneath, that updates a Batch of VM instances at a time, checks the instance health, and drives the update to completion.
-It is now possible for the customers to leverage this Rolling Upgrador, to drive their own updates to a VMSS.
+VMSS Automatic OS Upgrades, leverages a Rolling Upgrader Engine underneath, that updates a Batch of VM instances at a time, checks the instance health, and drives the update to completion.
+It is now possible for the customers to leverage this Rolling Upgrader, to drive their own updates to a VMSS.

 - Syntax
 ```

-SEAN TO CHECK and confirm, this property bag for Rolling Upgrades.
-Also to check where the AutomaticOSUpgrade element is.

 "upgradePolicy": {
     "mode": "Rolling", // Must be "Rolling" for manual upgrades; can be anything for automatic OS upgrades